derek623/orderBook/README.md

 For release build, type
 1) "cmake . -DCMAKE_BUILD_TYPE=Release"
 2) make
+3) The generated binary "VivCourt" is in bin/Release

 For debug build, type
-1) "cmake . -DCMAKE_BUILD_TYPE=Release"
+1) "cmake . -DCMAKE_BUILD_TYPE=Debug"
 2) make
+3) The generated binary "VivCourt" is in bin/Debug.
+A unit test binary is also generated in test/VivCourt_test.
-3) ctest to run the unit tests (actual test binary is generated in the orderBook/test folder)
+4) ctest to run the unit tests (actual test binary is generated in the orderBook/test folder).
+The test binary (test/VivCourt_test) can also be run on it's own.

+Both the debug and release build can be run like below: cat input1.stream | ./VivCourt 5

 ------------------------------
 DESIGN